 - Take three slow deep breaths, inhaling through your nose while imagining that you are breathing down to the seat of your chair or your heels, filling your whole body with your breath

 - Then let your whole body relax as you exhale completely, gently pushing all the air out

 I don’t know about you, but for me, that feels really good.
 Feel free to do a few more if you like, while I tell you about the changes that started taking place while you were taking those slow deep breaths:

 - Your mind became more calm, shifting from emotional thought patterns to more rational, problem solving ones

 - Your body began to counteract the poisonous effects of chronic stress

 - Your immune system started ramping up, making you more resistant to colds, the flu, global pandemics, etc.

 - Your body’s ability to recover and heal is boosted significantly

 If you’d like to take full advantage of the myriad benefits that intentional breathing practice offers, start by practicing that slow deep breathing (also known as diaphragmatic breathing) exercise above for 5 five minutes every day.
-If you’d like to learn more about the breath and how you can take full advantage [click here].
+If you’d like to learn more about the breath and how you can take full advantage, try our breathing exercise for Covid.